bskydive/kbo/public/kbo/kb/conventions/starter-conventions.md

 That can be interesting for developers who like to follow coding best practices and who want to improve their own or team code quality.

-As for me, I've explained and use those concepts too often, to make putting it into article reasonable.
+As for me, I've explained and use those concepts many times.
+So, putting them into article will be handy.

-First of all you can look at my linting guide with live linter pack setup [here](https://github.com/bskydive/typescript-tspqwe-linters).
+First of all you can look at my linting guide with the linter pack setup [here](https://github.com/bskydive/typescript-tspqwe-linters).

 Also you can grab my article from git repo [here](https://gitlab.com/stepanovv/kbo/-/blob/master/public/kbo/kb/conventions/starter-conventions.md).

-# Conventions starter pack
+## Conventions starter pack

 Let's put and keep things in order together.